medically-reviewed-iconClinically Reviewed

 During this process, one of the two ovaries, located on either side, releases a mature egg.
 The egg moves through a uterine tube, commonly referred to as a fallopian tube, where it may come across the sperm, leading to potential fertilisation.
 The subsequent events depend on whether the egg gets fertilised by sperm.

 When conception occurs, i.e. a sperm successfully fertilises an egg, the resulting fertilised egg travels to the uterus, where it embeds itself into the uterine lining.
 This process leads to a pregnancy.
-At this time, the uterus retains its lining and you will not get a period until the pregnancy concludes.
+At this time, the uterus retains its lining, and you will not get a period until the pregnancy concludes.

-However, if the egg is not fertilised by the sperm, it will ultimately break down, and the body will expel the unfertilised egg, uterine lining, and blood through the vagina.
+However, if the egg is not fertilised by the sperm, it will ultimately break down, and the body will expel the unfertilised egg, the uterine lining, and blood through the vagina.
 This process is commonly referred to as menstruation or period.

 Blog quote